 Pie lore offers two explanations for its unusual name.
 The simple one is that flies get stuck in the sticky-sweet molasses, so bakers must shoo them away.
 The second explanation is that the pie was named after the 19th-century “Shoofly” brand of molasses.
 But the story of Shoofly goes back further.
 According to historian William Woys Weaver, the molasses had been named after an iconic circus animal (Shoofly the Boxing Mule), who had been named after a popular song written during the Civil War (“Shoo Fly, Don’t Bother Me”).

-The hearty pie-cake fusion remains popular in Pennsylvania Dutch country.
+The hearty pie-cake fusion remains popular in Pennsylvania’s Amish country.
 You can still find the treat—unchanged from its original recipe—baked by descendants of the early Amish settlers who first made Shoofly pie more than a hundred years ago.

 Where to Try It

 Dutch Haven Pies2857A Lincoln Highway E., Ronks, Pennsylvania, 17572, United States

 This windmill-shaped bakery is famous for its shoo-fly pie, but also sells bonnets, butter churns, and bird houses.
 They make mail-order pies, as well.